Table of Contents

 - Data collection and indexing of machine data in real-time

-- Real-time analysis of data being uploaded to the monitoring tool to identify trends, patterns and spot them immediately
+- Real-time analysis of data being uploaded to the monitoring tool to identify trends, and patterns and spot them immediately

 - One platform for data collection, monitoring, visualization, analysis, storage, and querying